winesapOS/winesapOS/README.md

 This project provides an opinionated installation of Linux.
 It can be used on a flash drive, SD card, HDD, SSD, NVMe, or any other storage device.
 Both internal and external devices are fully supported.
 The [release images](https://github.com/LukeShortCloud/winesapOS/releases) are based on SteamOS 3 and the KDE Plasma desktop environment to align with what Valve's [Steam Deck](https://store.steampowered.com/steamdeck/) uses.
 Software for various games launchers are pre-installed.
 Additional drivers are installed to support Macs with Intel processors.

 Want to help support our work?
-Consider donating via our [Patreon](https://patreon.com/LukeShortCloud) page or helping out with open feature and bug [GitHub issues](https://github.com/LukeShortCloud/winesapOS/issues).
+Consider helping out with open feature and bug [GitHub issues](https://github.com/LukeShortCloud/winesapOS/issues).
 Our [CONTRIBUTING.md](CONTRIBUTING.md) guide provides all of the information you need to get started as a winesapOS contributor.

 **TABLE OF CONTENTS**